moneysmartco/frontier_generators/README.md

 By default, you get:
 - Models with validations
 - Factories for models using [FFaker](https://github.com/ffaker/ffaker).
 Factoried attributes take validations into account.
-- Index, new, edit, destroy actions
+- Index, new, edit, destroy actions (note: no show action)
 - Authorization via [Pundit](https://github.com/elabs/pundit) policies
 - Feature and unit tests for all of the above
 - Empty seed rake task